Jubatian/rrpge-spec/specs/mix_arch.rst

 ------------------------------------------------------------------------------

-The timing of the mixer operations is consistent for all configurations, dominated by the necessary memory accesses (7 for each pass).
-A mixer operation takes the following amount of main clock cycles:
+The mixer should be designed so the necessary memory accesses dominate its timing using appropriate pipelining and implementation.
+Note that the layout of memory accesses is implementation defined.

+To perform a processing cycle (2 samples), 3 memory accesses (one source read, one destination read, and one destination write) are necessary, which makes 6 main clock cycles.
+In overall the following formula should give the cycles necessary for a mixer operation:

-16 + (14 * n)
+20 + (6 * n)

-'n' is the number of passes to process (so the operation takes 3.5 cycles / sample).
-Note that the two cycles necessary for reading the Amplitude source are present even when the AM source is turned off.
+Where 'n' is the count of processing cycles to perform (so taking 3 cycles / sample).